How Long Can an AR15 Barrel Be? thumbnail image

 Handguard Lengths

 Handguard length is a pretty subjective topic.
 Some people want the handguard to sit flush with a muzzle device or suppressor and some want suppressors partially covered or not at all.
-As long as we cover and protect the gas tube system and have enough real estate to mount attachments there is not much reason to overthink handguard length.
+As long as we cover and protect the gas tube system and have enough real estate to mount attachments there is not much reason to overthink Handguard length.
 Do what is best that supports your use of the weapon.

 Remember that the handguard is also to protect the gas system and barrel.
 As long as we keep the gas system protected we will be fine with any number of handguards on the market currently.